TomiwaOgun/budget_extention/README.md

 How to Use
 Automatic Spending Tracking
-When you complete a purchase on a website, the extension will automatically detect the order confirmation page and save the total amount spent. (in progress!)
+When you complete a purchase on a website, the extension will automatically detect the order confirmation page and save the total amount spent.
+(It should work for amazon now)

 Manual Expense Entry
 Open the Budget Garden popup.